BestTimesToVisit.com Logo

 packing

 Pack layers, no matter the season.
-Pittsburgh weather can be notoriously fickle, with sunny mornings turning into chilly afternoons.
-A waterproof jacket is always a good idea, especially if you plan on exploring the city's many parks or attending an outdoor event.
+Pittsburgh's weather can be notoriously fickle, with temperature swings common throughout the day.
+A waterproof jacket is also a good idea, as sudden rain showers are not uncommon, especially in the spring and fall.

 safety